DDvO/Duplicate-Contacts-Manager/README.md

 *   they contain matching phone numbers, or
 *   both cards do not contain any name, email address, or phone number that might match.

-Yet cards with non-equivalent <span class="tt">AIMScreenName</span> are never considered matching, which is convenient for preventing cards from being repeatedly presented for manual treatment.
+Yet cards with non-equivalent `AIMScreenName` are never considered matching, which is convenient for preventing cards from being repeatedly presented for manual treatment.

 _Matching_ of names, email addresses, and phone numbers is based upon equivalence of fields modulo abstraction, described below.
 As a result, for example, names differing only in letter case are considered to match.
-For the matching process, names are completed and their order is normalized — for example, if two name parts are detected in the <span class="tt">DisplayName</span> (e.g., "John Doe") or in an email address (e.g., "John.Doe@company.com"), they are taken as first and last name.
+For the matching process, names are completed and their order is normalized — for example, if two name parts are detected in the `DisplayName` (e.g., "John Doe") or in an email address (e.g., "John.Doe`@`company.com"), they are taken as first and last name.
 Both multiple email addresses within a card and multiple phone numbers within a card are treated as sets, i.e., their order is ignored as well as their types.

 *   Two cards are considered to have _matching names_ if
-    *   their <span class="tt">DisplayName</span>s are not empty and are equivalent, or
+    *   their `DisplayName` is not empty and is equivalent, or
-    *   both their <span class="tt">FirstName</span>s and their <span class="tt">LastName</span>s are not empty and are equivalent, or
+    *   both their `FirstName` and their `LastName` are not empty and are pairwise equivalent, or
-    *   their <span class="tt">DisplayName</span>s are empty and their <span class="tt">FirstName</span>s or <span class="tt">LastName</span>s are not empty and are equivalent, or
+    *   their `DisplayName` is empty but their `FirstName` and `LastName` are not empty and are pairwise equivalent, or
-    *   in one card the <span class="tt">DisplayName</span> is empty and either the <span class="tt">FirstName</span> or <span class="tt">LastName</span> is not empty and is equivalent to the <span class="tt">DisplayName</span> of the other card, or
+    *   in one card the `DisplayName` is empty and either the `FirstName` or `LastName` is not empty and is equivalent to the `DisplayName` of the other card, or
-    *   their <span class="tt">AIMScreenName</span>s are not empty and are equivalent.
+    *   their `AIMScreenName` is not empty and is equivalent.
-*   Two cards are considered to contain _matching email address_ if any of their <span class="tt">PrimaryEmail</span> or <span class="tt">SecondEmail</span> are equivalent.
+*   Two cards are considered to contain _matching email address_ if any of their `PrimaryEmail` or `SecondEmail` are equivalent.
-*   Two cards are considered to contain _matching phone numbers_ if any of their <span class="tt">CellularNumber</span>, <span class="tt">WorkPhone</span>, or <span class="tt">PagerNumber</span> are equivalent.
-The <span class="tt">HomePhone</span> and <span class="tt">FaxNumber</span> fields are not considered for matching because such numbers are often shared by a group of people.
+*   Two cards are considered to contain _matching phone numbers_ if any of their `CellularNumber`, `WorkPhone`, or `PagerNumber` are equivalent.
+    The `HomePhone` and `FaxNumber` fields are not considered for matching because such numbers are often shared by a group of people.

+## Abstraction of field values

 Before card fields are compared their values are _abstracted_ using the following steps.

 1.  _Pruning_, which removes stray contents irrelevant for comparison:
-    1.  ignore values of certain field types — the set of ignored fields is configurable with the default being <span class="tt">UID, UUID, CardUID, groupDavKey, groupDavVersion, groupDavVersionPrev, RecordKey, DbRowID, PhotoType, PhotoName, LowercasePrimaryEmail, LowercaseSecondEmail, unprocessed:rev, unprocessed:x-ablabel</span>,
+    1.  ignore values of certain field types — the set of ignored fields is configurable with the default being `UID, UUID, CardUID, groupDavKey, groupDavVersion, groupDavVersionPrev, RecordKey, DbRowID, PhotoType, PhotoName, LowercasePrimaryEmail, LowercaseSecondEmail, unprocessed:rev, unprocessed:x-ablabel`,
     2.  remove leading/trailing/multiple whitespace and strip non-digit characters from phone numbers,
     3.  strip any stray email address duplicates from names, which get inserted by some email clients as default names, and
-    4.  replace <span class="tt">@googlemail.com</span> by <span class="tt">@gmail.com</span> in email addresses.
+    4.  replace `@googlemail.com` by `@gmail.com` in email addresses.
 2.  _Transformation_, which re-arranges information for better comparison:
     1.  correct the order of first and last name (for instance, re-order "Doe, John"),
     2.  move middle initials such as "M" from last name to first name, and